 Recipes for Bread Mix & Flour Blend

 How should I store the baking mix once I open the bag?

 Store opened & unopened bags in an airtight container to help preserve the mix – simply plop the entire bag into the container, recipes and all.
 From there you can freeze it, store in the refrigerator or in a cool dry place.

 Where can I purchase your products?

 Pamela’s Products are available in most grocery stores, as well as health food and natural food stores, throughout North America.
-Please contact us if you would like us to find a store in your area, check our Retail Locations, email us at firstname.lastname@example.org or call 707-462-6605.
+You can find a store near you by visiting our Retail Locations and store locator page.
 You can also purchase our products online through our website, or through other online retailers.
 If you would like to add your retail store to our online store locator, please fill out the Retail Location form.